PERSOL HR DATA BANK in APAC

 Procedure to make enterprise rules and regulations

-Enterprise rules and regulations shall be formulated by taking into account the recommendations and considerations from the enterprise's worker/laborer's representatives.
-If a trade/labor union has already been established in the enterprise, the worker/laborer's representatives shall be the trade/labor union's officials (Labor Law, Article 110, Paragraphs 1, 2, and 3).
+Company regulations shall be formulated by taking into account the recommendations and considerations from the enterprise's worker/laborer's representatives.
+If a trade/labor union has already been established in the enterprise, the worker/laborer's representatives shall be the trade/labor union's officials (Manpower Law, Article 110, Paragraphs 1, 2, and 3).

-If the period of 30 workdays for legalizing the enterprise rules and regulations has elapsed but the minister or the appointed government official10 to act on behalf of the minister has not legalized them yet, then the enterprise rules and regulations in question shall be assumed to have been legalized (Labor Law, Article 112, Paragraph 2).
-The government authorities have to examine the enterprise rules and regulations within six business days of the acceptance of them (Minister of Manpower Regulation, No. 28 of 2014, Article 8, Paragraph 5).
+If the period of 30 workdays for legalizing the company regulations has elapsed but the minister or the appointed government official10 to act on behalf of the minister has not legalized them yet, then the company regulations in question shall be assumed to have been legalized (Manpower Law, Article 112, Paragraph 2).
+The government authorities have to examine the company regulations within six business days of their acceptance of them (Minister of Manpower Regulation No. 28 of 2014, Article 8, Paragraph 5).

-Within a period of no later than 14 workdays after the date on which the written notification that the submitted enterprise rules and regulations do not meet the requirements is received by the entrepreneur, the entrepreneur is under the obligation to resubmit a corrected version of the enterprise rules and regulations to the minister or government official appointed to act on the minister's behalf (Labor Law, Article 112, Paragraphs 3 and 4).
+Within a period of no later than 14 workdays after the date on which the written notification that the submitted company regulations do not meet the requirements is received by the entrepreneur, the entrepreneur is under the obligation to resubmit a corrected version of the company regulations to the minister or government official appointed to act on the minister's behalf (Manpower Law, Article 112, Paragraphs 3 and 4).

-There is no regulation stipulating the contents of enterprise rules and regulations.
+There is no regulation stipulating the contents of company regulations.
 The contents are subject to corporate needs, including grounds for disciplinary action, warning letters, confidentiality clauses, non-compete clauses, and matters concerning working conditions, such as wages, paid holidays, and bonuses.

 Dissemination

-The entrepreneur is under the obligation to communicate and explain to workers/laborers all of the enterprise rules and regulations and of all changes made to the said enterprise rules and regulations (Labor Law, Article 114).
-These rules and regulations are, in practice, communicated through notices, distribution of said rules and regulations, and orientations.
+The entrepreneur is under the obligation to communicate and explain to workers/laborers all of the company regulations and of all changes made to the said company regulations (Manpower Law, Article 114).
+These regulations are, in practice, communicated through notices, distribution of said rules and regulations, and orientations.

-Any changes to enterprise rules and regulations prior to their expiration can only be made on the basis of an agreement between the entrepreneur and the workers/laborers' representatives.
-Should such changes be made, the new enterprise rules and regulations resulting from the agreement shall then be made legal by the minister or another government official appointed to act on behalf of the minister (Labor Law, Article 113).
+Any changes to company regulations prior to their expiration can only be made on the basis of an agreement between the entrepreneur and the workers/laborers' representatives.
+Should such changes be made, the new company regulations resulting from the agreement shall then be made legal by the minister or another government official appointed to act on behalf of the minister (Manpower Law, Article 113).
 This legislation prevents laborers from being pushed into a disadvantaged position.

-The entrepreneur is under an obligation to tell and explain to the worker/laborer all the enterprise rules and regulations and all changes made to them (Labor Law, Article 114).
+The entrepreneur is under an obligation to tell and explain to the worker/laborer all the company regulations and all changes made to them (Manpower Law, Article 114).

 Overview of the wage system (bonus, retirement benefit, and overtime pay) in Indonesia